killjer215/Project_Two/README.txt

 Q7: Why is it important, even on single-processor machines, to keep the critical sections as small as possible?

+so we have a low margin of error

 Q8: Why is spin-waiting without yielding usually inefficient?

+because it just does yield.

 Q9: When might spin-waiting without yielding or blocking actually be *more* efficient?

+when it increases in size

 Step 6: Monitoring Progress
 ---------------------------